Trusted WordPress tutorials, when you need them most.

 If you’re a photographer, then WordPress is a great way to show off your work.
 It has tons of beautiful themes for WordPress photographers and plugins that can help promote your images, build your brand, and even get more customers.

 This data can be useful for visitors to know, especially if you’re selling digital photos and graphics online.
-By displaying detailed information next to each photo, you can make your site seem more trustworthy and encourage people to buy your photographs.

 EXIF tags are also useful if you’re running a photography blog, as they can help readers learn more about your photos.

 Getting this data and then adding it to your website manually would take time and effort, especially if you have lots of different photos.
+If you add this information manually each time, then it may also be difficult to create a consistent design.

-With that said, let’s see how you can add EXIF photo tags to your captions automatically.
-Simply use the quick links below to jump straight to the method you want to use.
+Simply use the quick links below to jump straight to the method you want to use:

 Method 1: Adding EXIF Tags to Specific Photo Captions

-Sometimes you may want to show the EXIF tags for specific photos only.
-For example, you might show the location tags for photos of a famous landmark, but hide this information on images of your house.
+Sometimes, you may want to show the EXIF tags for specific photos only.
+For example, you might show the location tags for photos of a famous landmark but hide this information on images of your house.

 The first thing you need to do is install and activate the Exif Caption plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.